 Be sure your vehicle's tires are inflated to the upper limit for cold tires.
-You'll find these numbers on the Certification label at the rear edge of the driver's door.
-See Loading Your Vehicle on page 4-48 for more information.
-Then be sure you don't go over the GVW limit for your vehicle, or the GAWR, including the weight of the trailer tongue.
+You'll find these numbers on the Certification label at the rear edge of the driver's door or see Loading Your Vehicle for more information.
+Then, be sure you don't go over the GVW limit for your vehicle, or the GAWR, including the weight of the trailer tongue.
 If you use a weight distributing hitch, make sure you don't go over the rear axle limit before you apply the weight distribution spring bars.